-Lake Ilopango El Salvador is an active caldera lake located just outside the capital city, San Salvador.
-Ilopango lake is 72 square kilometers and has a max depth of 248 meters; it is excellent for diving, sailing, fishing, and water activities.
+Lake Ilopango El Salvador is a volcano crater lake located outside the capital city.
+Ilopango Lake is 72 square kilometers and has a max depth of 248 meters; it borders the San Salvador, Cuscatlan, and La Paz departments.

-Things to do at Lake Ilopango El Salvador.
+What to do at Lake Ilopango?

 Taking a boat tour deep into the lake is a popular activity; boat tours are available from many different points along the shore.
 The most popular spot to catch a boat is near the Apulo tourist park.